Geospatial Data Ingestion & Processing Workflows

 Local scripts fail when processing terabyte-scale spatial archives.
 Distributed execution requires chunking strategies, parallel worker pools, and cloud-native storage formats.
 Dask-GeoPandas partitions dataframes across cores or cluster nodes.

-Production scaling strategies are detailed in Batch Geospatial Processing.
-Transition to GeoParquet or FlatGeobuf to leverage columnar compression and predicate pushdown filtering.
+Transition to GeoParquet or FlatGeobuf to leverage columnar compression and predicate pushdown filtering — the family of formats covered in Cloud-Native Geospatial Formats.

 import dask_geopandas as dgpd